Want to get out on your mountain bike? These are the Leeds trails you need to check out.

 Speaking of the Meanwood Valley Trail, the 7-mile stretch is a popular route for mountain bikers.
 It’s best accessed on bike by Meanwood Cricket Club, and you can then ride up as far as Golden Acre Park (or carry on if you’re feeling hardy).
 Make the most of Meanwood Grove while you’re there – the rocks and drops are great for trying out your skills, and you can even make your way across to the Adel Trails.

 Esholt Woods has always been one of the best mountain bike trails in Leeds, but now they’ve made it even better, with routes cutting into Leeds just by Calverley and going out as far east as Baildon and Shipley.
-They’ve built in some amazing downhill trails, with fast runs, big jumps, tight corners and natural steep areas to really put your skills to the test.
+They’ve built in some amazing downhill trails, with fast runs, big jumps, tight corners and naturally steep areas to really put your skills to the test.
 If you use it a lot, they encourage you to lend them a hand keeping it pristine for other users.

 Temple Newsam Trails

-The Temple Newsam Trails were built by Leeds Council in 2005 and they’re perfect, whether you’re a beginner or a pro.
+The Temple Newsam Trails were built by Leeds Council in 2005 and they’re ideal, whether you’re a beginner or a pro.
 The trails themselves aren’t particularly long, but they’re definitely addictive – you can try out all manner of tricks here, going back and repeating it until you get it right.
 There’s a bit of everything, from downhill runs to dual and 4x.
 Look out for large tabletops, a log-drop section and twisty corners on a track that runs fast and flowing.

 Leeds Urban Bike Park

-Leeds Urban Bike Park is a a cool new hub for BMX and mountain biking.
+Leeds Urban Bike Park is a cool hub for BMX and mountain biking.
 If you want to push your mountain bike to the limit, you have to try their 6-kilometre cross country trail.
-It’ll put your skills to the test with a combination of sharp turns, fast runs and steep hills – it’s so good, they they even hosts national competitions.
+It’ll put your skills to the test with a combination of sharp turns, fast runs and steep hills – it’s so good, they even host national competitions.
 It’s not just the off-track routes though, you can have a ball on the pump track or challenge your pals on the duel track.
 Don’t have a bike?
 They’re available for hire at the bike centre, where you can also have a brew and browse their bike shop.

-Want to set a new high speed score?
+Want to set a new high-speed score?
 Ilkley Moor is a popular off-road route with mountain bikers who fancy taking on a time trial.
 The mile-long stretch from Millennium Way all the way down to Moor Lane in Burley Woodhead is a sensational run on a gravel path – you’ll weave your way along this twisting route on a fast-paced hillside ride in the heart of God’s Own Country.
-Be careful though, if it’s rained, it can get very muddy, so you’ll need serious skills to make your way to the village at the bottom.
+Be careful though, if it’s raining, it can get very muddy, so you’ll need serious skills to make your way to the village at the bottom.

 The Otley Chevin has long been a popular place to go mountain biking in Leeds.
 They allow bikes on the eastern Danefield side of the ridge, where they have a brilliant collection of bridleways that are looked after with cyclists in mind.
 If you’re a beginner, make a beeline for the relatively straightforward Miller Lane track which has incredible views across Yorkshire, but if you’re an experienced rider, head deep into the trees and go to town on the Chevin’s fast drops, big climbs and challenging corners.